BrenoTeixeira/star_jeans_ETL_and_visualization/README.md

 ## 3.4 ETL Process

-From the previous section we ended up with 3 python scripts:
+From the previous section, we ended up with 3 Python scripts:

 - script 1: Collect and clean the data from Macy's website.
-- script 2: Collect and clean the data from H&M website.
+- script 2: Collect and clean the data from the H&M website.
 - script 3: Insert the processed data from the websites in a Postgre Database.

 Here, Airflow was used to orchestrate the ETL process.
 The execution of the tasks was defined as follows: